21 Ways to Control Fuel Costs as an Owner-Operator

 2. Reduce your average speed.

 Freight Brokers and shippers often encourage speedy travel, so it’s easy for a truck driver to fall into the trap of driving fast to appease them.
 Yet experts agree that speed is the main reason for increased fuel consumption and reduced profit.
+Your fuel mileage decreases once your truck passes its optimal cruising speed, which is around 60 mph.
+Even a slight decrease in your highway driving speed can help significantly, and only adds a few minutes to your travel time.

 3. Limit the time spent idling.